bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Well, it's a bit interesting that, you know, we had the, so some folks from Optech and AJ Towns put together taproot review and there was little groups that met each week or every two weeks and sort of went through different prompts and tried to review this, the code base, the package, as you say, Rodolfo.
 And I think there was some good that came out of that.
-But in terms of the energy put in to that versus the energy that went into discussing about discussing about discussing the activation method.
+But in terms of the energy put into that versus the energy that went into discussing about discussing about discussing the activation method.
 It's a little disheartening that so much energy and passion went into that where it felt like people were kind of going through the motions than actually reviewing the thing.
 So there's a bit of contrast there that I wanted to point out.